gazpachu/joanmira/pages/work/2012-10-31---xmas-gift/index.md

 ## The idea

-The aim of this project is to create a little game for Xmas 2012.
-The app will create the illusion of a frozen window (with the blur effect) that needs to be wiped off moving the hand in circles.
+This project aims to create a little game for Xmas 2012.
+The app will create the illusion of a frozen window (with the blur effect) that needs to be wiped off by moving the hand in circles.
 To make it more fun there will be lots of snowflakes that will react to the movement of the hand.

-In order to make the blur disappear, the user has to move the hands only in circles.
-Soon after a few seconds the blur will disappear and the background image will be revealed.
+To make the blur disappear, the user has to move the hands only in circles.
+Soon after a few seconds, the blur will disappear and the background image will be revealed.
 The image can be easily changed and maybe we can even play a video.

 To compensate the user for playing the game, several QR codes (with a link to a gift) will show up and the user will be able to scan them with their Smartphone/tablet.
 We can extend the game by telling the user to go to the URL to complete another task...